 Response Time and User Experience Considerations

-We tested response times across prompt lengths with a customer-facing chatbot.
-Prompts under 1,000 tokens averaged 1.2 seconds.
+Across customer-facing chatbots we've measured, response times track prompt length tightly.
+Prompts under 1,000 tokens average around 1.2 seconds.
 At 2,000 tokens, 2.1 seconds.
 At 3,000 tokens, 3.8 seconds.
 At 4,000 tokens, 5.2 seconds.
-The accuracy difference between 1,000 and 3,000 tokens was only 4%, but the user experience gap was enormous.
-Users abandoned conversations at dramatically higher rates when responses took over 3 seconds.
+The accuracy difference between 1,000 and 3,000 tokens is often only a few percentage points, but the user-experience gap is enormous, abandonment rates climb sharply once responses cross the three-second threshold.

 For production applications with real users, we recommend targeting under 1,500 tokens for conversational interfaces and under 2,500 tokens for analytical tools where users expect processing time.
 Beyond these points, the response time trade-off rarely justifies the marginal accuracy gains.